Marie Louise Élisabeth d'Orléans: Dowager Duchess

 On 5 May 1714, her husband died from internal injuries sustained in a hunting accident, whereupon Louise Élisabeth became the Dowager Duchess of Berry.
 On 16 June 1714, seven weeks after the death of her husband, she gave birth to a daughter who died the following day.

-In September 1715, Louise Élisabeth was given the Luxembourg Palace as her Parisian residence, where she hosted lavishing banquets.
+In September 1715, Louise Élisabeth was given the Luxembourg Palace as her Parisian residence, where she hosted lavish banquets.
 The closing of the Luxembourg Garden to the public made her unpopular with the Parisian population.

 King Louis XIV had died on 1 September and Louise Élisabeth, officially in mourning, promised she would not attend any shows for six months, but she soon openly turned into a "merry widow".
 On 23 September 1715, she established her residence in the Luxembourg Palace and obtained from her father a whole company of guards.
 Despite the mourning, the Duchess of Berry allowed gambling in her new palace, in particular the Lansquenet game.
 She even entertained herself in public.
 Dangeau noted in his diary dated Saturday, 4 January 1716: "There was ball in the evening in the hall of the Opera, the Duchess of Berry and many other princesses were there masked."
 Radiantly beautiful, the Duchess paraded in a splendid dress at this carnival ball that her father had just installed at the Opera.

 Three weeks later, Louise Élisabeth shut herself up in the Luxembourg Palace, officially "bothered with a bad cold".
 The Duchess had been hiding her pregnancy until she reached her term in which she would be suffering the pains of labour.
 This clandestine confinement is reported in the Gazette de la Régence on 6 February 1716: "They say the Duchess of Berry gave birth to a daughter who lived only three days.
 This conduct reminds of Messalina and of Queen Margot".
 This secret childbirth soon became public knowledge and excited the verve of satirists.
 A song dated 1716 ("Les couches de la Duchesse de Berry") and later satirical verses from the Collection Clairambault-Maurepas lampoon the unbridled lust of the young widow, poking fun at her "countless" lovers and her pregnancies.